MariaVoreakou/RBD_Cloud_System_Sustainability/README.md

 **Best Practices:** Actionable steps to integrate sustainable design principles into cloud systems without compromising performance or cost ⚡.

 ## 🔑 Why This Matters:
 As cloud computing continues to grow, it's crucial to balance technological advancement with environmental responsibility.
 This study highlights the evolving landscape of risk-based approaches to sustainability, helping professionals make informed decisions for the future of cloud architecture. 🌍

 ## 🔍 What You Will Find:

+**Exported Survey:** Exported Survey from Google Forms, including all the Questions ☁️.

 **Survey Findings:** Key takeaways from the experts' responses 📊.

 **Recommendations:** Practical guidance for adopting sustainable practices in cloud design 🌱.